Borage Oil (Starflower Oil)

 2

-Systematic review/meta-analysis of 27 RCTs of borage and evening primrose oil for atopic dermatitis.
+Evidence review/pooled analysis of 27 clinical trials of borage and evening primrose oil for atopic dermatitis.

-GLA NOT effective for atopic dermatitis.
-Despite long folk use, RCT evidence does not support benefit.
+GLA not effective for atopic dermatitis.
+Despite long folk use, clinical trial evidence does not support benefit.
 Notable example of folk medicine claims not surviving rigorous evaluation.

 Side effects and drug interactions